WSEAS CONFERENCES. WSEAS, Unifying the Science

 Keywords: business intelligence, innovative strategy, public acquisitions, return of investment, metrics, efficiency.

-Title of the Paper: The quantification of the sustainable development at local level
+Title of the Paper: The Quantification of the Sustainable Development at Local Level

 DOWNLOAD FULL PDF

-Authors: Lazăr Cornel, Lazăr Mirela
+Authors: Lazar Cornel, Lazar Mirela

 Abstract: The paper highlights the necessity of quantifying the sustainable development at local level and the possibility to realize that in Romania.
 In order to sustain these aspects we present the evolution of the system of indicators at local level, a case study on rural communities and an opinion inquiry.
 We developed also a methodology for a synthetic indicator at local level, proposing an Index of Sustainable Development at Local Level (ISDL) that summarizes a complex array of information.